 Professional Reference articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Gastric cancer is the second most common cause of cancer-related death in the world.
+Gastric cancer is the fifth most common cancer in the world and the third leading cause of cancer death in both sexes worldwide (723,000 deaths, 9.8% of the total).
+The highest estimated mortality rates are in Eastern Asia (24 per 100,000 in men, 9.8 per 100,000 in women), and the lowest are in Northern America (2.8 and 1.5, respectively).
+High mortality rates are also present in both sexes in Central and Eastern Europe and in Central and South America.
 It is a difficult disease to cure in Western countries, mainly because most patients present with advanced disease.
 50% involve the pylorus, 25% the lesser curve and 10% the cardia.
 2-8% of gastric cancers are lymphomas.

 - The most recent statistics quoted on the Cancer Research UK website are for 2008.
 This shows that 4,923 new diagnoses of gastric cancer were made in the UK in 2008.